 Students can also enter directly into the Ph.D. program if they already have a M.S. degree.
 By Nov.
 1 of the academic year the student wants to start the exam process, the student should form a 3-person committee.
 This usually happens in the student's 2nd year in the program (by Nov.
 1 of the 2nd year) but may be earlier (in year 1) depending on the student's background and the committee's thoughts.
 By Nov.
 1st, the student should submit a 2-3 page written document that outlines the student's research project.
 This update should include an introduction and an overview of the results obtained to dates.
 Figures may also be included.
 Any submitted papers (or soon to be submitted paper) should be clearly denoted, as well as any presentations (completed or scheduled).
-The student's committee will review the document and give the mentor feedback on the student both verbally and by email, with the entire committee being copied on the email.
+The student's committee will review the document and give the mentor feedback on the student's progress by Nov.
+15th.
+The mentor will communicate these findings to the student both verbally and by email, with the entire committee being copied on the email.
 The purpose of this update is to give the student feedback on their research and academic standing before the research progress exam in March.

 A typical track is generally overviewed below, with more details on each step being found throughout this handbook.
 See details on each process for situations that do not fit this overview (such as a failing grade on any step).
 A key part of the transition process is the research progress exam that takes place the same academic year of the written report.
-This exam is explained in more detail in Section J of this handbook (page 11).
+This exam is explained in more detail in Section K of this handbook (page 13).